The Beatles Logo

 Liverpool, England

 The Beatles are the legendary music band of all time.
-It stands at the origins of rock and was founded in 1960 in Liverpool; therefore, it is often called the “Liverpool Four.”
-Moreover, the group has always been a quartet.
-It was played by John Lennon, Ringo Starr, Paul McCartney, George Harrison, and some other world stars.
-They were the first representatives of Great Britain to take top places in the American charts.
+The group stood at the origins of rock and was founded in 1960 in Liverpool, which is why they are often called the “Liverpool Four.”
+Moreover, the band was always a quartet.
+It included John Lennon, Ringo Starr, Paul McCartney, George Harrison, and some other global stars.
+They were the first representatives of Great Britain to occupy the top places in the American charts.

 Meaning and History